ryanelian/mitsu/README.md

 2. Ensure Rate Validity: A rate fetched from the pricing model is considered valid for 5 minutes.
 The service must ensure that any rate it provides for a given set of parameters (`period`, `hotel`, `room`) is no older than this 5-minute window.

-3. Honor API Usage Limits: The model's API token is limited.
-The solution must be able to handle at least 10,000 requests per day from the users while using a single API token for the pricing model.
+3. Respect External Model Capacity: The external `rate-api` can process at most 1,000 requests per day per API token.
+Do not exceed this cap; serve additional demand using caching and request coalescing.
+Reference: [tripladev/rate-api](https://hub.docker.com/r/tripladev/rate-api).

+4. Scale the Proxy: The proxy must handle at least 10,000 requests per day and should scale horizontally (multiple instances behind a load balancer) to support millions of requests per day while maintaining the 5-minute rate validity constraint.

 ## Development Environment Setup